mattbrailsford/umbraco-fluidity/docs/_pages/03-property-editors-00-entity-picker.md

 ### Using an entity picker
 {: .mt}

-Using the entity picker should be pretty fimilar as it aims to mimic the content picker as closely as possible.
+Using the entity picker should be pretty familiar as it aims to mimic the content picker as closely as possible.

 To pick an entity click the 'Add' link to launch the picker dialog.
-The dialog should present a pagniated list of entities to pick from.
+The dialog should present a paginated list of entities to pick from.
 If any searchable fields have been configured for the entity type, you can also perform a search by typing a search term in the search input field.

 ![Picker Dialog]({{ site.baseurl }}/img/picker-dialog.png)